 vegetables are sourced from many countries including China.
 A shopper posted her examination of frozen vegetables she purchased and wrote:

 Birdseye Mixed Vegetables: Carrots, broccoli, baby potatoes, baby cob corn and red diced bell peppers.
 It said 'Product of U.S.A., Mexico and Vietnam'.

 The other was a Safeway Market brand: Sugar Snap Peas, whole Baby Carrots & whole Baby Cob corn.
 'Product of U.S.A.: Carrots; Product of China: Corn, S.S.
 Peas.
 Packaged in Canada'."

 China is far and away the world's largest garlic producer.
 In fact, in any given year China produces between 75% and 80% of the world's total garlic production.
 So far as the fields being fertilized with sewage.
 I choose to buy local, organic garlic.

-NOTE: I believe we grow all those vegetables in the U.S. In fact I am growing many of them in my backyard.
+NOTE: I believe we grow all these vegetables in the U.S. I grow many of them in my backyard.
 So ask yourself why these companies choose to source their produce from China.. thousands of miles away?

-I love Trader Joe’s for some things.. but I have to say they are one of the worst for frozen veggies which are imported from three different continents.
+I like Trader Joe's for a few things.. but they are one of the worst for frozen veggies which are imported from three different continents.

 A liquid version Cold FX was found to be contaminated a couple of years ago.
 So please read labels, if it's not clear where your food is sourced from.. put the item back on the shelf and choose a local, organic brand that is less likely to be sourced from a foreign country.